1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 Inhalation:

-• Remove from exposure area to a restricted area with fresh air as quickly as possible.
+- Remove from the exposure area to a restricted area with fresh air as quickly as possible.

-• If time permits, wipe the face with wet filter paper, force coughing and blowing of the nose.
+- If time permits, wipe the face with wet filter paper, force coughing, and blow off the nose.

-• The patient may be contaminated with radioactive particles.
-Decontaminate any radiological contamination after individual is stabilized from initial medical treatment.
+- The patient may be contaminated with radioactive particles.
+Decontaminate any radiological contamination after an individual is stabilized from initial medical treatment.

-• Any personnel involved in rendering first aid must be monitored for radioactivity and thoroughly decontaminated if necessary (IAEA #3, Pg.
+- Any personnel rendering first aid must be monitored for radioactivity and thoroughly decontaminated if necessary (IAEA #3, Pg.
 65).

 Skin contact:

-• Remove patient to a suitable area for decontamination as quickly as possible.
+- Remove the patient to a suitable area for decontamination as quickly as possible.

-• Upon completion of washing, monitor the patient for radioactivity.
-It is imperative that the skin should be decontaminated as quickly as possible.
+- Upon completion of washing, monitor the patient for radioactivity.
+The skin must be decontaminated as quickly as possible.

-• If water and soap have been inadequate in removing the radioactive compound, decontaminating compounds consisting of surfactants and absorbent substances may be effective.
-Complexing reagents may also be of use.
+- If water and soap have been inadequate in removing the radioactive compound, decontaminating compounds consisting of surfactants and absorbent substances may be effective.
+Complex reagents may also be of use.

-• Any personnel involved in rendering first aid to the patient must be monitored for radioactivity and decontaminated if necessary (IAEA #47, Pg.
+- Any personnel rendering first aid to the patient must be monitored for radioactivity and decontaminated if necessary (IAEA #47, Pg.
 9; IAEA #3, Pg.
 62).

 Eye contact:

-• Remove patient to a restricted area for decontamination and thoroughly wash eyes with large amounts of water, occasionally lifting the upper and lower lids (approximately 15 minutes).
+- Remove the patient to a restricted area for decontamination and thoroughly wash the eyes with water, occasionally lifting the upper and lower lids (approximately 15 minutes).

-• Any other articles that are used to decontaminate the patient must also be stored in metal containers for later decontamination or disposal.
+- Any other articles used to decontaminate the patient must also be stored in metal containers for later decontamination or disposal.

-• Any personnel involved in rendering first aid to the patient must be monitored for radioactivity and decontaminated if necessary (IAEA #3, Pg.
+- Any personnel rendering first aid to the patient must be monitored for radioactivity and decontaminated if necessary (IAEA #3, Pg.
 65; IAEA #47, Pg.
 35).

 Ingestion:

-• In the case of ingestion of radioactive substances, the mouth should be rinsed out immediately after the accident, care being taken not to swallow the water used for this purpose.
+- In the case of ingestion of radioactive substances, the mouth should be rinsed out immediately after the accident, and care should be taken not to ingest the water used for this purpose.

-• The vomits and lavage fluids should be saved for examination and monitoring.
+- The vomit and lavage fluids should be saved for examination and monitoring.
 Further action depends on the nature of the radioactive substance.

 Note to physician:

-• The basic treatment should be administration of a bicarbonate solution given locally and in intravenous perfusion (one bottle of 250 mL at 1.4%).
+- The basic treatment should be the administration of a bicarbonate solution given locally and in intravenous perfusion (one bottle of 250 mL at 1.4%).
 From IAEA safety series #47 – Manual on early medical treatment of possible radiation injury – 1978.
 Pg.
 28.

 Most Important Symptoms and Effects

-• Inhalation: May cause irritation and kidney damage, yellowing of the skin and eyes, lack of appetite, nausea, vomiting, diarrhea, dehydration, blood in the urine, weakness, drowsiness, in coordination, twitching, sterility, blood disorders, convulsions and shock.
+- Inhalation: May cause irritation and kidney damage, yellowing of the skin and eyes, lack of appetite, nausea, vomiting, diarrhea, dehydration, blood in the urine, weakness, drowsiness, coordination, twitching, sterility, blood disorders, convulsions, and shock.

-• Eye contact: May cause irritation, redness and swelling.
+- Eye contact: May cause irritation, redness, and swelling.
 Additional effects may include sores and eye damage.
-In addition to effects from short-term exposure, cataracts may occur.
+In addition to the effects of short-term exposure, cataracts may occur.

 Suitable extinguishing media: Dry chemical, carbon dioxide, water spray or regular foam (2012 Emergency Response Guidebook, (ERG 2012), developed jointly by Transport Canada (TC), the U. S. Department of Transportation (DOT) and the Secretariat of Transportation and Communications of Mexico (SCT).)
 For Larger Fires, use water spray or fog (flooding amounts) (2012 Emergency Response Guidebook, ERG 2012.)